laurosilvacom/building-an-opengraph-image-generation-api-with-cloudinary-netlify-functions-and-react/lessons/05-netlify-using-playwright-to-screenshot-the-dom-and-return-an-image-from-a-netlify-function.md

-Instructor: 0:00 The next thing we're going to do is install [Playwright](https://github.com/microsoft/playwright), which is the library that will run headless browsers for us, whether it's Chromium-based, Firefox, or Webkit-based.
+Chris Biscardi: 0:00 The next thing we're going to do is install [Playwright](https://github.com/microsoft/playwright), which is the library that will run headless browsers for us, whether it's Chromium-based, Firefox, or Webkit-based.
 If we install Playwright, the regular package, it installs all three browsers for us for convenience.

 0:14 **This is a lot, and our deploy will actually fail if our package size gets too big.** If you look in packages, you can see that there's `Playwright Chromium`, `Playwright Firefox`, and `Playwright Webkit`, which are each different packages corresponding to their respective browsers.